y-aoub/color_quatization/README.md

 The most popular algorithm by far for color quantization, invented by Paul Heckbert in 1979, is the median cut algorithm.
 This project in an implementation of a version of this algorithm using Python3.

+## Results
+Find below the initial image of the parrot (108408 color), as well as the resulting image (16 color) after applying the algorithm.